Evolution of television

 The future of television looks even brighter as technology continues to advance.

-One of the significant advances is the introduction of 8K resolution, which provides clearer and sharper images than ever before.
+One of the significant advancements is the introduction of 8K resolution, which provides clearer and sharper images than ever before.

-Another area where we can expect changes is in content delivery platforms.
+Another area we can expect to see changes is in content delivery platforms.

 With streaming services already playing a crucial role in how people consume TV shows and movies today, they are expected to become even more prominent in the future.